rkiddy/ca_hhs/chargemasters/README.txt

 sources.txt - Produced by the sources/create_source_list.sh script, so that we can track our fixes for file names.

+hcai_id_confusion.txt - uses the hcai_id_check.sh script to check the hcai_id in the files table and verify that the files in a directory all have the same hcai_id.
+(There are cases where there are differences. -rrk 2024-08-26)

 ---------------------------------------------------------------------------------------

 Each facility is supposed to send in multiple Excel files, or multiple sheets in a single Excel file,